Postie — Unifying content creation for small business owners to thrive in the digital landscape.

 In redesigning the post creation screens, the initial pop-up card was transformed into a more cohesive and complete flow.
 As I reflected on the design goal and analyzed insights from user testing, I realized there needed to be a stronger hook that not only allowed new entrepreneurs to leverage AI but also help them overcome the fear of product demos and script writing.
 After all, reducing time and pain is the core reason why Postie exists for content creation.
 So, I developed a more intuitive AI model featuring AI Avatars for instant product demoing — eliminating the hassle of filming and studio setups.

-Here’s a look at how the flow might work for a nail business owner:
+Here’s a look at how the flow might look for a nail business owner:

 The initial iterations of the reviews screen raised mixed concerns.
 Users felt that information delivery could have been presented more effectively, and elements like notes and chats felt redundant at this stage of the flow.
 Taking these insights into account, I revised the review screen to better align with user needs and added key enhancements such as in-web shortcut tools and posting tips to help business owners create better content more efficiently.